ogonkov/nunjucks-loader/README.md

 };
 ```

-> Using ES modules syntax for extensions
+> :boom: Using ES modules syntax for extensions
 > [is not yet possible](https://github.com/ogonkov/nunjucks-loader/issues/81)

 **extension.js**